Buffalo Cauliflower Tacos (Vegan)

 - Preheat oven to 425 F. Prepare a large baking pan covered with parchment paper.

 - In a medium bowl, add the butter, almond milk, hot sauce, and maple syrup.
 Stir with a whisk until blended.
 Add the garlic powder, paprika, and nutritional yeast.
-Next slowly add the 1 cup all purpose flour, while whisking, until blended.
+Next slowly add the flour, while whisking, until blended.

 - Prepare a dinner plate (or cutting board) with the panko breadcrumbs laid out in a thin layer.

 - Add all of the cauliflower florets to the bowl of sauce and stir with a large spoon until thoroughly coated with sauce.
 Remove each cauliflower floret from the bowl, one by one, (shake excess sauce if necessary), and roll in the panko breadcrumbs to coat (**see pro tip for this step below).
 Place each floret in an even layer on the baking sheet.
 The cauliflower should not be touching.